miranda/stellar/README.md

 # Stellar Desktop Environment

 Stellar is an X11 desktop environment focused on advanced multi-monitor setups, pixel-accurate UI rendering, and deep system-level customization.
+Stellar uses the incredibly powerful and flexible AwesomeWM as its window manager.

 It is designed for users who want a desktop that fully embraces the flexibility of Xorg, with support for everything from modern high-DPI and variable refresh rate displays to low-resolution CRT monitors and retro gaming setups.

 ## Status

-Stellar is currently in early development and is not ready for release yet.
+Stellar is now in early alpha/testing phase, but is not yet ready for an official release.

-This repository exists to document the project, track progress, and serve as the foundation for development.
+The current state is that it works as a daily driver, though it still has a ways to go.
+Implemented in the current version:

+- Advanced multi-monitor support
+- Mixed DPI display support
+- Mixed refresh rate support, including VRR
+- Support for all FreeType fonts, including true bitmap fonts
+- Windows support tabs for any GUI Terminal app
+- Pixel-accurate rendering of UI elements and fonts
+- 96dpi and 120dpi bitmap UI elements
+- Independent screensaver and power-saving behavior per monitor
+- Easy Xorg configuration through the GUI
+- Automatic detection of hardware and monitor capabilities
+- Compositor support (based on Picom)

 ## Goals